moogacs/docs.buf.build/docs/tour/use-remote-generation.md

 > The [remote code generation](/bsr/remote-generation/overview) feature is currently in **alpha**.
 We started with Go and have plans to add support for other languages.
 [Let us know](/contact.md) which language we should tackle next.

 In this section, you'll learn how to use Buf's Go Module Proxy to import the Go/gRPC client and server stubs as you would import any other Go library.
-Remote Generation thus reduces the code generation workflow to two steps:
+Remote generation thus reduces the code generation workflow to two steps:

 1. `buf push`